 Read our full Uncharted: The Lost Legacy review

-Horizon Zero Dawn (coming to PC)
+Horizon Zero Dawn (also on PC)

 We thought that Transformers would be the exclusive home for robot dinosaurs for all eternity, but Guerilla Games proved us wrong with Horizon Zero Dawn.
 Set hundreds of years after a mysterious event brought about the end of modern civilization, the game begins as a small-scale adventure focused on mere survival before opening up into a thrilling science fiction epic filled with twists and revelations.

 The writing in Horizon Zero Dawn is so good that it can be easy to overlook how insanely satisfying its combat is.
 Using a variety of bows, protagonist Aloy can take down human enemies as well as enormous dinosaur-like machines, which have weak points that must be exploited.
 Every encounter is a puzzle, and that makes them all the more satisfying.
 It has also come to PC as of August 7, 2020.

 inFAMOUS: Second Son

 One of the earliest PlayStation 4 exclusives, Sucker Punch’s Infamous: Second Son took the superhero powers of the previous two games and went nuts with them, giving protagonist Delsin Rowe access to Smoke, Television, Neon, and Concrete abilities.
 The powers allow Delsin to quickly zip around Seattle and take out the nefarious government workers hoping to imprison or destroy all “Conduits” wielding superpowers, and he can easily outrun or hover over most of them if things get too hairy.